 The family of the victim later filed suit against Toy “R” Us though, claiming their negligence in failing to warn of the slide’s dangers was directly responsible for their loss.
 A jury later determined the company had failed to properly test the slide and that it did not meet safety standards.
 The findings resulted in the jury awarding $20.6 million to the family of the victim.

 The unit was later recalled and the retailer’s request for a new trial was denied.

-Jason Stone’s team of Boston Personal Injury Lawyers recognize how difficult the loss of a loved one to an accident can be and are hopeful the decision that was reached in the most recent case brings a sense of closure to the incident for the family of the victim.
+Jason Stone’s team of MA Personal Injury Lawyers recognize how difficult the loss of a loved one to an accident can be and are hopeful the decision that was reached in the most recent case brings a sense of closure to the incident for the family of the victim.